One of the most commonly asked questions that I get is:

 What is the fastest electric scooter?

-However, I must say that would be pretty inconvenient.
-Especially if you would accidentally push the joystick and take off in 100 mph in the grocery store.
+However, these are probably not the safest models available and I must say that would be pretty inconvenient.
+Especially if you would accidentally push the throttle and take off in 100 mph by accident.

 Table of content